jolaya182/reactCardDash/README.md

 ## Design questions

 ```
-How else might I have improved my solution given more time?
+How else might I have improved on top of my solution (given more time)?
 ```

 A way to have improved this application is by adopting a technology called 'immer'.
 This would allow the resting of objects to be much cleaner.
 Another point is to add some jest tests where I can check if the fetch API hook component I created is working well.
 In addition, I would have created an end-to-end test like puppeteer to check for the rendering of the form and data on the page.